Alimony (a/k/a Spousal Support)

 In practice, many cases involving minor children will no longer have any alimony component when the case initially resolves, whereas prior to the alimony reform statutes it would have been a highly contested issue.
 All of that said, it is also true that the alimony reform statutes do leave room for the courts to deviate from the presumptions contained therein.
 But doing so will require something much more unique than one spouse feeling entitled to more alimony than the statutes call for, or the statutes would have little impact.

-If you are considering or have been served with a complaint for divorce involving alimony, or want to explore the possibility of modifying an existing alimony order, please contact an experienced divorce lawyer at LaFountain & Wollman, P.C., for a free initial consultation today.
+If you are considering or have been served with a complaint for divorce involving alimony, or want to explore the possibility of modifying an existing alimony order, please contact an experienced divorce lawyer at LaFountain & Wollman, P.C., for a consultation today.